 Hiring Medical Staff

-Interviews for Registered Nurse and Licensed Practical Nurse to occur most frequently, but we also employ Physician Assistants, Nurse Practitioners, Certified Nursing Assistants, Medical Assistants, Social Workers (LMSW or LCSW), and Health Services Administrative Technicians.
+Interviews for Registered Nurse and Licensed Practical Nurse occur most frequently, but we also employ Physician Assistants, Nurse Practitioners, Certified Nursing Assistants, Medical Assistants, Social Workers (LMSW or LCSW), Counselors (LPC or LCPC), and Health Services Administrative Staff.

 - To find out more about Hiring Standards, check out Careers